-This week our Years 3, 5, 7 and 9 students are taking part in NAPLAN (The National Assessment Program – Literacy and Numeracy) tests.
+Student in Years 3, 5, 7 and 9 will shortly be taking part in NAPLAN (The National Assessment Program – Literacy and Numeracy) tests.
 This can be a challenging time for you and your children who might be experiencing anxiety and stress.

 So what is NAPLAN and why are these tests required?

 NAPLAN is a general assessment of literacy and numeracy proficiency, and proves a snapshot of how children in Australia answer a particular set of Maths and English test questions.

 The written test gives students a prompt and 40 minutes to produce either a persuasive or narrative piece of writing.
 It is marked for its audience appeal; structure; ideas and the logical connection of those ideas; use of literary tools; sentence structure; depth and breadth of vocabulary; paragraphing, punctuation and spelling.